Willahead/Willahead/README.md

 ### ✨ Motto

-> “Build something useful.
-Then make it better.”
+> Build something useful.
+Then make it better.